The title of this episode of Communio Santorum is A Glimmer of Reform.

 I experience such amazing spiritual growth, I decided to forego TV altogether.
-After a couple months of astounding deepening, I get angry at all the time I wasted and come to loath the TV.
+After a couple months of astounding deepening, I get angry at all the time I wasted and come to loath TV.
 So I take it out to the dumpster and toss it.
 I now abhor TV and when invited over to a friend’s house on the weekend, when he turns on the TV, I excuse myself and go home.
 As I drive home I grumble about how immature he is for watching TV.
-After that I use every opportunity I have to “encourage” others to turn off their TV’s & spend that time in more profitable and God-honoring ways.
-Several of my friends see major spiritual progress and become equally energetic in their anti-TV crusade as I. We form a little group that makes watching TV a test as to whether or not someone is a real follower of Jesus.
+After that I use every opportunity I have to “encourage” others to turn off their TV’s and spend that time in more profitable and God-honoring ways.
+Several of my friends see major spiritual progress and become equally energetic in their anti-TV crusade as I. We form a group that makes watching TV a test as to whether or not someone is a real follower of Jesus.
 Then something interesting happens.
-The loss of visual entertainment moves a couple in the group to suggest we start performing dramas that enact Biblical stories & faith lessons.
+The loss of visual entertainment moves a couple in the group to suggest we start performing dramas that enact Biblical stories and faith lessons.
 An acting group forms that stages weekly plays.
-And 3 years later what’s developed is a while movement of TV bashers who’ve made mini-plays a part of their traditional church services.
+And three years later what’s developed is a whole movement of TV bashers who’ve made mini-plays a part of their traditional church services.

 When someone in the group suggests they film one of their plays and put it on TV, he’s kicked out of the church.

-The Babylonian Captivity at Avignon & the Great Schism of the Papacy that followed it revealed a grotesque abuse of power.
-The failure of the counciliar movement made it clear no real reform would come from within the Roman Church.
+The Babylonian Captivity at Avignon and the Great Schism of the Papacy that followed it revealed a grotesque abuse of power.
+The failure of the counciliar movement made it clear no real reform would come from within the Church.
 People believed the Pope was essential, not just for providing leadership of the spiritual realm, but as a means of sanctioning political rule as well.
 By the end of the 14th C, Europeans recognized that the Popes were often grossly self-interested, power-hungry despots.
 But they couldn’t shake the assumption the Pope was the cornerstone of Christendom.

 There’s considerable confusion about the real Wyclif because we know little about him.
 He had a habit of hiding himself under many pages of scholarly discourse.
 So we know what he believed but not much about him personally.